Abbas Almohri: Ethnicity

 Sayyed Abbas is of Hasawi descent with him having an ancestry of people from Al-Ahsa.

 His family eventually migrated to Iran, which led to Sayyed Abbas being born there on 1912.

 Political activity

-Almohri accompanied Ayatollah Khomeini in his revolution against the Shah of Iran.
-Within a few months after the Islamic Revolution, in 1979, Almohri was forced to leave Kuwait with his family as the authorities sought to prevent an assumed Islamic Revolution in the state (Ghabra, S.N.
+In 1979, Almohri was forced to leave Kuwait with his family as the authorities were worried of increased political activities in Masjed Shaban where he was the Imam (Ghabra, S.N.
 1995).

 Family

 Sayyed Abbas Almohri's family members are Kuwaiti citizens.
-His eldest son, Sayyed Mohammad Almohri was also a scholar and succeeded his father as the leader of prayer (Imam) in Masjed Shaban, a mosque in Sharq, Kuwait, until his passing in the early 2000’s, in which he was succeeded by his son Sayyed Mujtaba Almohri, a prominent Shia scholar in Kuwait.
+His eldest son, Sayyed Mohammad Almohri was also a scholar and succeeded his father as the leader of prayer (Imam) in Masjed Shaban, a mosque in Sharq, Kuwait, until his passing in the early 2000s, in which he was succeeded by his son Sayyed Mujtaba Almohri, a prominent Shia scholar in Kuwait.
 His younger son Ayatollah Sayyed Mortadha Almohri is a former jurisprudence student and current representative (wakeel) of Ayatollah Sayyed Ali al-Sistani.